What is the International Entrepreneur Parole Program?

 (1) Received, within 18 months immediately preceding the filing of an application for initial parole, a qualified investment amount of at least $250,000 from one or more qualified investors; or

-8 CFR 212.19(f) states A foreign national shall not receive more than one initial grant of entrepreneur parole or more than one additional grant of entrepreneur re-parole based on the same start-up entity, for a maximum period of parole of five years.
+Under 8 CFR 212.19(f): a foreign-national can’t receive more than one initial grant of entrepreneur parole or more than one additional grant of entrepreneur re-parole based on the same start-up entity for a maximum parole period of five years.

-What is the criteria for extending International Entrepreneur Parole status an additional period?
+What are the criteria for extending International Entrepreneur Parole status?

-(i) In general.
-An alien may be considered for re-parole under this section if the alien demonstrates that a grant of parole will continue to provide a significant public benefit to the United States based on his or her role as an entrepreneur of a start-up entity.
+(i) In general, an alien may be considered for re-parole under this section if the alien demonstrates that a grant of parole will continue to provide a significant public benefit to the United States based on their role as an entrepreneur of a start-up entity.

-(ii) General criteria.
-An alien may meet the standard described in paragraph (c)(2)(i) of this section by providing a detailed description, along with supporting evidence:
+(ii) Typically, an alien may meet the standard described in paragraph (c)(2)(i) of this section by providing a detailed description, along with supporting evidence that:

-(A) Demonstrating that the alien continues to be an entrepreneur as defined in paragraph (a)(1) of this section and that his or her entity continues to be a start-up entity as defined in paragraph (a)(2) of this section; and
+(A) Demonstrates the alien continues to be an entrepreneur as defined in paragraph (a)(1) of this section and that their entity continues to be a start-up entity as defined in paragraph (a)(2) of this section; and

 (B) Establishing that the alien’s entity has:

-(2) Created at least 5 qualified jobs with the start-up entity during the initial parole period; or
+(2) Created at least five qualified jobs with the start-up entity during the initial parole period; or

 (3) Reached at least $500,000 in annual revenue in the United States and averaged 20 percent in annual revenue growth during the initial parole period.